ministryofjustice/calculate-release-dates/docs/development.md

 ## Dependency Checks

 Some scheduled checks ensure that key dependencies are kept up to date.
-They are implemented via a scheduled job in CircleCI.
+They are implemented via scheduled jobs in github actions
-See the `check_outdated` job in `.circleci/config.yml`